Home visit: a modern live-work apartment

 Two creative freelancers took on this traditional one-floor apartment for a total renovation.
 See how they made it theirs…

 Make room for more living When space is limited, choose furniture that can multi-task.
-Stéphanie and Patricia changed their sofa from a three-seater to an L-shaped FRIHETEN sofabed.
+Stéphanie and Patricia changed their sofa from a three-seater to an L-shaped FRIHETEN sofa-bed.
 “It added storage underneath and extra space for when people come over,” says Stéphanie.
 Their nest of coffee tables also doubles as a low dining set-up to save on space.

 Kitchen transformation When Stéphanie and Patricia moved in, the decor was blue and yellow, which wasn’t their style.
-They chose a neutral colour scheme for the living room and extended it into the kitchen, to blend everything together.
+They chose a neutral color scheme for the living room and extended it into the kitchen, to blend everything together.
 “The rooms are divided by a partition, but only halfway across, so it still feels connected,” says Patricia.

 Fuel for creativity Let your home office inspire your creative projects.
-“Our shared workspace is full of colourful visual inspiration.
+“Our shared workspace is full of colorful visual inspiration.
 It’s mostly contained in this one room, so the calm of the other rooms provides a welcome relief and a better work/life balance,” says Patricia.

 Lightweight living Streamline your space to help cut back on clutter.
 “Moving to a new place meant focusing on a new state of mind.
-Sticking to a simple colour scheme and having only a few key pieces of furniture encouraged us to get rid of things we no longer needed,” says Stéphanie.
+Sticking to a simple color scheme and having only a few key pieces of furniture encouraged us to get rid of things we no longer needed,” says Stéphanie.

 How did you end up here?